Menu

 Variables

 DPCalendar provides a wide range of variables which can be used in a mustache ready text.
 The text must be started with {{#events}} and end with {{/events}} even when it is only one single event.
-Here is the list of the available variables which are passed together with the output text to the mustache engine:
+The event attributes like id, title, url or state are available and the following list of the extra variables which are passed together with the output text to the mustache engine:

 • calendarLink